by Johan van Zyl

 The photo shows a 1964 Hotchkiss jeep carrying a 106SR recoilless rifle with four rack- mounted rounds in protective tubes.

-Wrecker conversions of war surplus Hotchkiss jeeps, as represented by the model 1412, were common in France, as were firefighting conversions.
+Wrecker conversions of war surplus Hotchkiss jeeps, as represented by the model 1412, were common in France, as were firefighting conversions (see WWII Jeeps as Fire Engines on CJ3B.info.)

 Coming to the conclusion of my latest quest for information about these wheeled antiques both miniature and actual, I find that I have once again fueled my enthusiasm and heightened my enjoyment as a collector of Dinky jeep toys.
 I hope our readers, be they collectors of toys or of actual militaria, will share this enjoyment as they read here.